Treatment

-Authorized Allergan partner for Botox Cosmetic and Juvederm — the most-prescribed neurotoxin and HA filler in North America.
+Authorized Allergan partner for Botox Cosmetic, the most-prescribed neurotoxin in North America.
+We inject Allergan Botox at our CityPlace clinic in downtown Toronto.

 About Allergan

-Allergan (now Allergan Aesthetics, an AbbVie company) is the manufacturer of Botox Cosmetic and the Juvederm filler family.
-Both are gold-standard injectables in North America — Botox cleared FDA in 2002 and remains the most-studied neurotoxin in cosmetic use.
-Juvederm is the most-prescribed hyaluronic acid filler family in the world.
+Allergan (now Allergan Aesthetics, an AbbVie company) makes Botox Cosmetic, the Juvederm hyaluronic acid filler family, and SkinVive.
+Botox cleared the FDA in 2002 and remains the most-studied neurotoxin in cosmetic use, and Juvederm is the most-prescribed HA filler family in the world.
+Allergan does not make Dysport or Sculptra; those are Galderma products.

 Allergan products we use

-Botox Cosmetic — onabotulinumtoxinA, used at Bar Beauty for forehead, glabella, crow’s feet, masseter slimming, lip flips, neck bands, and gummy smile correction.
+Botox Cosmetic, onabotulinumtoxinA, used at Bar Beauty for forehead, glabella, crow’s feet, masseter slimming, lip flips, neck bands, and gummy smile correction.
 Lasts 3 to 4 months.
+Botox is the Allergan product we use day in, day out.

 Why we partner with Allergan

 Two reasons.
-First — research depth.
-Botox and Juvederm have decades of safety data and the largest comparative literature in cosmetic medicine.
-Second — Allē rewards.
-Allergan’s loyalty program lets our regular patients earn points on Botox, Juvederm, CoolSculpting, and SkinMedica products toward future treatments.
+First, research depth.
+Botox has decades of safety data and the largest comparative literature in cosmetic medicine.
+Second, Allē rewards.
+Allergan’s loyalty program lets our regular Botox patients earn points toward future treatments.
 We enrol every patient at consultation.

 Book your free consultation